Palomino Club (North Hollywood): Rock and roll era

 From the 1970s to the 1990s, The Palomino Club was home to the "Cow Punk" variety of country rock, breaking in acts like Freddie Brown, Rosie Flores, Omar and the Howlers, Lone Justice, Tex & The Horseheads, and The Long Ryders.

 Many famous artists like The Flying Burrito Brothers and Dwight Yoakam played early dates there as warm-up acts to open for artists like Carla Olson & the Textones.
 Emmylou Harris and her Hot Band regularly sold out the house.
 Novel acts like Kinky Friedman & the Texas Jewboys played there.
 Lyle Lovett was a regular.

 Special event concerts by artists including Elvis Costello and Neil Young created sensational disturbances in the neighborhood with huge crowds outside and resulting media attention.

 Unannounced guests routinely joined artists onstage for duets or jam sessions.
 One night George Harrison, John Fogerty and Bob Dylan joined Jesse Ed Davis and Taj Mahal onstage for an improvised mini-set of some of their hits.

 Troy Walker, described as "the world’s first and only professional transgender country singer" by the L.A.
 Weekly, was a regular performer at the Palomino, every Tuesday night for 17 years.

-Other Rock and Roll era alumni include The Everly Brothers, Phil Seymour, The Pretenders, Red Hot Chili Peppers, George Harrison, The Plimsouls, Wednesday Week, Half Way Home, Bo Diddley, The Outlaws, The Motels, The Blasters, The Ventures, Albert King, New Riders of the Purple Sage, Quiet Riot featuring Randy Rhoads, Canned Heat, and Commander Cody and His Lost Planet Airmen.
+Other Rock and Roll era alumni include The Everly Brothers, Phil Seymour, The Pretenders, Red Hot Chili Peppers, George Harrison, The Plimsouls, Wednesday Week, Half Way Home, Bo Diddley, The Outlaws, The Motels, The Blasters, The Ventures, Albert King, New Riders of the Purple Sage, Quiet Riot featuring Randy Rhoads, Canned Heat, Commander Cody and His Lost Planet Airmen, and Tower of Power.